Welcome to the Association of Applied Biologists

 forests and not account for emissions

 Government and parliament

 Exiting the EU

-Research funding policy
+Research funding and higher education policy

 Open access and publication policy